 At proposal submission, you will have to confirm that you have the mandate to act for all applicants.
-Moreover, you will have to confirm that the information in the application is correct and complete and that the participants comply with the conditions for receiving EU funding (especially eligibility, financial and operational capacity, exclusion, etc).
+Moreover, you will have to confirm that the information in the application is correct and complete and that all participants comply with the conditions for receiving EU funding (especially eligibility, financial and operational capacity, exclusion, etc).
 Before signing the grant, each beneficiary and affiliated entity will have to confirm this again by signing a declaration of honour (DoH).
 Proposals without full support will be rejected.

-Your application must be readable, accessible and printable.
+Your application must be readable, accessible and printable, please check carefully the layout of the documents uploaded.